corda/corda/docs/source/tutorial-cordapp.rst

   * Machine 1: ``Notary``, ``PartyA``, ``runnodes``, ``runnodes.bat``
   * Machine 2: ``PartyB``, ``PartyC``, ``runnodes``, ``runnodes.bat``

-* After starting each node, the nodes will be able to see one another and agree IOUs among themselves.
+* After starting each node, the nodes will be able to see one another and agree IOUs among themselves

+.. warning:: The bootstrapper must be run **after** the ``node.conf`` files have been modified, but **before** the nodes are distributed across machines.
+Otherwise, the nodes will not be able to communicate.

-.. note:: If you are using H2 and wish to use the same ``h2port`` value for all the nodes, then only assign them that value after the nodes have been moved to their machines.
-The initial bootstrapping process requires access to the nodes' databases and if they share the same H2 port then the process will fail.
+.. note:: If you are using H2 and wish to use the same ``h2port`` value for two or more nodes, you must only assign them that value after the nodes have been moved to their individual machines.
+The initial bootstrapping process requires access to the nodes' databases and if two nodes share the same H2 port, the process will fail.

 Testing and debugging
 ---------------------